|Homepage:||Click to visit|

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-Koç offers on-campus housing to 2,200 students.
-Incoming exchange students are guaranteed housing and live in one of the 18 dorms on the Koç Main Campus.
+Participants live in residence halls on the Koç University campus.
+Study abroad students typically share a double room with a Turkish roommate.
+The residence halls are close to all campus buildings and include free laundry and kitchen facilities.
+Meals are not included in the program fee and are the responsibility of the student.
+Students can prepare their meals in the residence hall or eat at campus or neighborhood restaurants and cafés.
+The university has its own small grocery store and several restaurants and cafés, some open 24 hours.
 Dorms include single, double-occupancy, triple, and quadruple rooms.
 Some rooms have private bathrooms and others have shared, common facilities.
 Students are placed based on preference and availability of room type.
 Wireless Internet access, cable-TV, and phone-services are available in each room.
 Each dorm room has a refrigerator, bed, closet, desk, chair, bed stand, light, pillow, and blanket.
 Students provide their own towel, pillow case, and sheets.
 Each building has a laundry room, kitchen, and a lounge with TV, computers, and printer.
 Weekly housekeeping services are available.
 Students can prepare their own meals or eat in one of the campus cafeterias.
 There is a market on campus and other services include a 24-hour health center, bank, hair-dresser, post-office, and bookstore.

 Students must complete the online Elon University study-abroad application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one semester in advance.

-Initial approval is granted by Elon, and final acceptance is granted by Koç University.
+Initial approval is granted by Elon, and final acceptance is granted by CIEE.

 A successful semester abroad is dependent upon adequate preparation.
 Students will participate in a series of mandatory orientations during the semester prior to studying abroad.
 These orientations will address issues of academic, cultural, logistical, financial, and personal preparation, as well as health and safety.
 Failure to participate in the required orientations will result in dismissal from the program.
 Any financial losses incurred by this dismissal, including program fees and international airfare, are the student's full responsibility.